MI-AFP/tutorials/tutorials/04_types-errors.md

 catch :: Exception e => IO a -> (e -> IO a) -> IO a
 ```

-We won't use such exceptions and always will try to deal with errors some other and nicer way.
-If you are interested you can read the documentation of [Control.Exception](https://hackage.haskell.org/package/base/docs/Control-Exception.html).
+If you are interested you can read the documentation of [Control.Exception](https://hackage.haskell.org/package/base/docs/Control-Exception.html), however, exceptions are considered an anti-pattern in Haskell and you should always try to deal with potential errors in a more systematic way using types.
 We will slightly get back to these after getting the notion of Monads.

 ## Task assignment

 The homework to practice working with new types, list comprehensions, containers, and errors is in repository [MI-AFP/hw04](https://github.com/MI-AFP/hw04).

 ## Further reading